archivesspace/archivesspace/README_RELEASE.md

   $ ./bin/jekyll serve # optional if you want to have a look at the site.
 ```

-8. Commit the docs directory to git then push it to the gh-pages branch
+9. Commit the docs directory to git then push it to the gh-pages branch

 ```
 $ cd ../ # go to top of the working tree
-$ git add .
+$ git add # all files related to the docs that just got created/updated (eg. docs/*, index.html files, etc) (do NOT add common/asconstants.rb)
 $ git commit # with appropriate commit message
 $  git subtree push --prefix docs origin gh-pages
 ( or, if you get a FF error )
 $ git push origin `git subtree split --prefix docs master`:gh-pages --force
 ```

-9. Now merge in the docs directory back into master by committing the new-document
+10. Now merge in the docs directory back into master by committing the new-document
 branch, creating a PR, and merging the PR

 ## Build the release